COVID-19 Provider Information

 Meridian Behavioral Health Services

-All walk-in centers are open; however, Meridian will begin limiting face to face contact in offices and providing most office-based services via videoconferencing as of Tuesday, March 24, 2020.
+All walk-in centers are open; however, Meridian is limiting face to face contact in offices and providing most office-based services via videoconferencing as of Tuesday, March 24, 2020.
 Members who have a scheduled appointment on or after March 24 will be contacted by a Meridian staff member with details.

 Pathways – Family Preservation Services (FPS)